If you are considering circumcision for your baby boy, read on. We explain what male circumcision is, medical reasons for it, and what it involves.

 Male circumcision is the surgical removal of the foreskin.
-The foreskin is the retractable fold of skin that covers the head of the penis (NHS Choices, 2018).
+The foreskin is the retractable fold of skin that covers the head of the penis (NHS, 2022a).
 It's a continuation of the skin that covers the whole penis.

 There are medical reasons why a boy may need to be circumcised.
 It could be a last resort treatment for certain conditions.

 Circumcision might also be considered for religious or cultural reasons in boys.
 It’s common practice in Jewish and Islamic communities and occurs in many African communities.
 Most cultural circumcisions are carried out in babies or young boys.